 As solar panels can reduce a household’s electricity bill by 70% or more, most roof systems, whether modest or large in scale, will pay for themselves within seven to ten years, while adding extra overall value and curb appeal to the home.

 The federal tax credit, or investment tax credit (ITC), can save homeowners big on the cost of installation.
-As of 2020, the ITC currently offers new residential and commercial solar owners a generous 26 percent deduction of the cost of the system from their taxes.
-This initiative, however, is slated to be phased out by 2022, so to benefit from this money-saving incentive, the time is now.
+As of 2023, the ITC currently offers new residential and commercial solar owners a generous 30 percent deduction of the cost of the system from their taxes.

 The U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO) offers some funding opportunities to individuals and small businesses looking to make the switch to solar power.
 Such opportunities vary and are competitive to applicants, so be sure to check frequently for funding opportunities available!